AdobeDocs/campaign-standard.en/help/audiences/using/aep-using-segment-builder.md

 1. Select the second field (e.g., the work address postal code) that will be compared with the first field.

-    Drag it onto the center workspace, in the same container as the first field, in the Drop here to compare operands box.
+    Drag it onto the center workspace, in the same container as the first field, in the **[!UICONTROL Drop here to compare operands]** box.

     ![](assets/aep_audiences_comparing_2.png)